 Student Counseling and Contract Form

 Student Name: Course: Date:

-Reason(s) for counseling (select all that apply): Failure to do assigned work.
-Failure to participate in class.
-Failure to take exam or took exam late.
-Other Failure to achieve a provide the second s Failure to achieve satisfactory performance in clinical.
-Failure to achieve a passing grade.
-Demonstrate unprofessional conduct.
+□ Failure to participate in class. □ Failure to itisfactory performance in clinical. passing grade. fessional conduct.

 Explain:

-Specific requirement(s) for satisfactory performation of the set o nce:
+Specific requirement(s) for satisfactory performanc e:

-Date by which satisfactory performance must be achieved:
+Date by which satisfactory performance must be ac hieved:

-Failure to achieve the requirement(s) listed above contract, probation, or dismissal from the nursin OKC Academic Discipline, Procedures and Grieva or Misconduct policy, available under Section II of g program.
-Any such dismissa nces outlined in Section IV Sub l can be appealed pursuant to the OSU psection D of the Academic Dishonesty
+Failure to achieve the requirement(s) listed above contract, probation, or dismissal from the nursing OKC Academic Discipline, Procedures and Grievand or Misconduct policy, available under Section II of program.
+Any such dismisso ces outlined in Section IV Su al can be appealed pursuant to the OSU bsection D of the Academic Dishonesty

-Student signature Date Date
+Student signature Date

-Faculty signature Date Date
+Faculty signature Date

-F Performance Follow-up
+Pe rformance Follow-up

-The student: ance.  🗆 Did not achie eve satisfactory performance.
+The student: nce.  🗆 Did not achi eve satisfactory performance.

 If not achieved, consequence(s):

 Student Signature (if not achieved): Date:

-Faculty Signature: Date: Date:
+Faculty Signature: Date:

 Department Head Signature: Date: